Overview

 What do I think about the stability of the solution?

-Red Hat OpenShift is stable in my experience.
+Red Hat OpenShift is stable.

 What do I think about the scalability of the solution?